Eshwar1212-maker/property-estimate/README.md

 ## Potential Improvements with more time

+-UI/UX styling, and responsiveness.
+If i had more than the 4 hour mark, I would have made the website look a little more user friendly and styled and similar to the Figma designs.

 -Creating an 'apps' directory and putting estimates inside of that folder, instead of having the estimates folder be there by itself just for future scalability.

--UI/UX styling, and responsiveness.
-If i had more than the 4 hour mark.
-I would have made the website look a little more user friendly, and styled and similar to the Figma designs.

 -Since you guys said that right now you're using HTML and CSS I was thinking that further improvements would be separating the front end into a different folder, potentially using React if this project scales.